The opposition to smart meters in Arizona

 The Arizona smart meter study finally arrives

 Some of the few remaining meter readers at APS were glad to be keeping their jobs and sometimes chatted with their customers.
 In October 2014, one meter reader told someone that APS would start charging their opt-out customers in a month or so.
-We took that to mean that the Commission would soon act, and that they had given APS advance warning.
+We took that to mean that the Commission would soon act, and that they had given their buddies at APS advance warning.

 The person who monitored the docket for our group started checking it daily, so we got as much lead time as possible.
 The wait was short, as The Arizona Department of Health Services (ADHS) report appeared in the docket on November 4.
 It had taken them fifteen months to make the report, and then it was made official on election day.
 We assumed the Commission would soon hold a hearing, so we moved fast on dissecting and commenting on the report, which others did as well.

 The report was the expected whitewash.
 The ADHS did not charge for the report, but did it as a courtesy, so the staff fitted the work into their schedule as they were able.
-It didn’t look like they spent enough time to become familiar with the topic, as there were many technical errors.
+It didn’t look like they spent much time to become familiar with the topic, as there were many technical errors.
 They didn’t understand the concept of pulsed microwaves, or the frequency bands used by PLC meters, for instance.

 The report completely bowed to the federal radiation guidelines and cited a lot of sources that supported them - even the blatantly biased Texas PUC report.
 None of the prominent sources questioning the current guidelines were mentioned, except a brief mention of the AAEM, which was dismissed with an excuse originating from a private website focused on discrediting all forms of alternative health treatments.
 The BioInitiative report was not mentioned at all.

 The overall impression of the ADHS report was that it was focused on shoring up current dogma by dismissing as much dissenting evidence as possible, using questionable excuses.